-You may already have a household budget, but you might need to retool it to address extra holiday debt that you’ve incurred.
+You may already have a household budget, but you might need to retool it to address the extra holiday debt you’ve incurred.
 Once you’ve got an idea of how much you owe, you can modify your budget to match.

 “Want to avoid next year’s holiday debt hangover?
 Start planning today, even while you’re paying down your current debt load.
 Set a budget for next year and start putting a little money aside every month.
 When you get closer to the season, make an itemized gift list with a budget amount attached for each gift.
-To make your tracking even better (and to help you budget more accurately going forward) make a note of what you actually spent on each gift once your shopping was done,” says Schwartz.
+To make your tracking even better (and to help you budget more accurately going forward), make a note of what you actually spent on each gift once your shopping was done,” says Schwartz.

 That way, you can start a new holiday tradition- a debt-free New Year.